-Developing an EVP obviously begins with considerable research, both inside and outside the organisation, including:
+Developing an EVP obviously begins with considerable research, both inside and outside the organisation.

-- Consulting employees at different levels to understand what it is that they need and want from their employment, and how the employer provides this for them. - Identifying available candidates outside the organisation and being clear about the type of candidate the organisation is seeking (be specific, otherwise the EVP will miss the mark).
+- Employees at different levels should be consulted to understand what it is that they need and want from their employment, and how the employer provides this for them. - Identify available candidates outside the organisation and be clear about the type of candidate the organisation is seeking (be specific, otherwise the EVP will miss the mark).
 Consider the needs and wants of candidates and what competitors offer.